resource-watch/slate/source/includes/concept/_geostore.md

 Assuming you are now familiar with the basic structure of GeoJSON, next we will highlight some important considerations about how Geostore treats GeoJSON objects.

-- Geojson objects are always stored and returned as a `FeatureCollection`; when creating a geostore using a `Feature` or `Geometry` it is always converted to a `FeatureCollection`.
+- GeoJSON objects are always stored and returned as a `FeatureCollection`; when creating a geostore using a `Feature` or `Geometry` it is always converted to a `FeatureCollection`.
 - When creating a geostore from a `FeatureCollection` only the first `Feature` is stored, all other features are discarded with no warning.
 - Geostore retains all `Feature` properties.
 - All geometry types are accepted, except `GeometryCollection`.
 - GeoJSON [only supports one geographic coordinate reference system [CRS]](https://tools.ietf.org/html/rfc7946#section-4), using the World Geodetic System 1984 (WGS 84) datum, with longitude and latitude units of decimal degrees.
 Other CRS are not supported.
 Geostore does not check for the validity of the coordinate CRS.
 - During creation the GeoJSON geometry is checked for geometric validity and, if required, an attempt is made to repair the geometry (using [ST_MakeValid](https://postgis.net/docs/ST_MakeValid.html)).

-### Geostore ID and hash
+### Geostore id and hash

 A unique identifier for the geostore object in the form of a 128 bit [MD5 hash](https://en.wikipedia.org/wiki/MD5) is generated from the GeoJSON object after being processed by Geostore with the considerations described above.
 This means that each identifier is a unique fingerprint of the GeoJSON string; adding an exact copy of your GeoJSON will generate the same hash, but if it is changed in *any way* it will have a different hash.
 Note that these changes maybe by adding properties or other fields, not only by changing the geometry.